Chantada stabbing: Perpetrator

 Paulino Fernández Vázquez, 64 was born in Surribas in 1925.
 He lived in Surribas, Chantada municipality.
 He was a farmer, had 14 cows and bought a tractor shortly before the attack.
 He lived with his wife, they had no children.
 He married 30 years before the attack.
 His wife was 12 years older than him.
 She was blind, deaf, and had a hip fracture.
-Neighbors and acquaintances described him as calm and closed and stingy.
+Neighbors and acquaintances described him as calm, closed, and stingy.
 He had no conflicts with neighbors.
 Some time before the attack, he bought several plots of land from his relatives in Brazil.
 After the purchase, he did not register the land in the cadastre in his own name.
 Tax receipts were received in the names of previous owners.
 This was done so as not to pay taxes.
 After the purchase, he began to worry that this land would be taken away from him.
 He told his relatives that he was afraid that his neighbors would take the land from him.
 He also became nervous and complained of severe headaches.
 His lawyer reassured him that no one would take his land.
-In 1971 he was diagnosed with depressive syndrome with a pathological reflex that affected his stomach and liver.
-Also this year, he went to a psychiatrist.
+In 1971, he was diagnosed with depressive syndrome with a pathological reflex that affected his stomach and liver.
+Also, this year, he went to a psychiatrist.
 Three years later, he returned to a psychiatrist and his diagnosis largely coincided with the previous one.
 He also found an organic reflection of the rheumatic disease.
 He last consulted a psychiatrist in 1988.
 His wife recalled that he had a single attack of insanity as a child and that there were many images of saints on his bedside table.